Fingerprint FAQs

 A Mobile ID is just like your Utah driver’s license or Utah identification card but electronically on your cellphone, tablet, or other electronic device.

 You have the right to refuse your social security number or any other information, but we do not recommend it.
-All UtahFAST employees/staff are fingerprint background checked and have extensive training regarding handling your Personal Identifiable Information (PII).
+All staff members have been background-checked and have extensive training regarding handling your Personal Identifiable Information (PII).
 We also have a secure connection to submit your data.

-If you choose not to include your social security number or any other information and it creates any problems or delays in processing your fingerprints to verify your identity the Utah FAST “Worry Free Acceptance Guarantee” is void and you will have to pay any additional costs associated to resubmit new fingerprints.
+If you choose not to include your social security number or any other information and it creates any problems or delays in processing your fingerprints to verify your identity our “Worry Free Acceptance Guarantee” is void and you will have to pay any additional costs associated to resubmit new fingerprints.

 Fingerprints don’t change but criminal history records do.

-Fingerprint Cards are generally good up to 1 year from the date they were completed.
-Some states or federal agencies may only allow fingerprints up to a certain time period.
-Contact us if you have any questions.
+Fingerprints are generally accepted up to 1 year from the date they were completed.
+Some state or federal agencies may only allow fingerprints up to a certain time period.

-If you needed the hard cards to submit to the FBI or state agency in Utah or another state the fingerprint cards must be mailed for processing.
-Check with your employer or agency requesting the fingerprints if they mail them or if you have to mail them and what the address is where they need to be mailed to.
+If you need the hard cards to submit to the FBI or state agency in Utah or another state the fingerprint cards must be mailed for processing.
+Check with your employer or agency requesting the fingerprints if they mail them for you or if you have to mail them yourself and what the address is where they need to be mailed to.

 The FBI has the largest criminal database in the world.
 This database was known as the Automated Fingerprint Identification System (AFIS).
 The FBI has now implemented the Next Generation Information System (NGI) which also includes facial recognition and DNA.